Loading...

 Gather these documents:

 Your signed contract or purchase order with the debtor.
 Every invoice related to the outstanding debt, with clear payment terms visible.
 Proof of delivery — shipping documents, completion certificates, sign-off sheets, email confirmations.
-All correspondence regarding the debt — emails, letters, WhatsApp messages, anything showing the debtor acknowledged the obligation or promised to pay.
-The debtor's company details — trade licence number, registered address, contact persons, any company officers you've dealt with.
+All correspondence regarding the debt.
+The debtor's company details — trade licence number, registered address, contact persons.

 Also helpful: Any bounced cheques (powerful evidence in the UAE).
 Previous payment history demonstrating the business relationship.
-Bank statements showing previous payments from this debtor.
 Any written admission of debt.

 The Hiring Checklist: 10 Steps